TheOpenSpaceProgram/osp-magnum/README.md

 ***This project is still deep in the pre-release development phase***

-OpenSpaceProgram is an open source initiative with the goal of creating a space flight simulator similar to Kerbal Space Program.
-This project also works as a general-purpose library for space games and simulations with very large universes.
+OpenSpaceProgram is an open source initiative with the goal of creating a space flight simulator inspired by Kerbal Space Program.
+This project also works as a general-purpose library for space games and simulations with very large universes and multiple planetary systems.

-Written in C++17, this project mainly features a custom game engine and a universe/orbit simulator both relying on [EnTT](https://github.com/skypjack/entt/) and [Magnum](https://github.com/mosra/magnum).
+Written in C++17, this project mainly features a custom game engine and a universe/orbit simulator, both relying on [EnTT](https://github.com/skypjack/entt/) and [Magnum](https://github.com/mosra/magnum).
 The universe and game engine are synchronized for a seamless spaceflight experience from a planet's surface to deep space.

 By taking advantage of Entity Component System (ECS) architectures and Data-Oriented Design, this project achieves simplicity, flexibility, low coupling, and excellent performance.
 With these techniques in action, we can easily avoid spaghetti code and optimize for a high part count.